 MORE DESCRIPTIVE STATISTICS

-You summarize categorical data basically by counting up frequencies and
+Categorical data are summarized by counting up frequencies and

 by calculating proportions and percentages.